 Just in case you hadn’t heard perms are back!
 No, don’t be scared, the modern perm is different, with no frizz and if it can be created with a tong or a roller it can be done by perming.
-With a gentler process and fresh technique the results are totally on trend.
-In the 80’s perms were created by using perming rods and solution, now hairdressers can use a variety of methods without the harsh chemicals to give the client the desired effect whether that may be tousled beach wave or an ‘S’ curl (which is the type of curl you get after plaiting the hair).
-It’s all about placement and working with the natural hair.
+With a gentler process and fresh technique, the results are totally on-trend.
+In the 80s perms were created by using perming rods and solution, now hairdressers can use a variety of methods without the harsh chemicals to give the client the desired effect whether that may be a tousled beach wave or an ‘S’ curl (which is the type of curl you get after plaiting the hair).
+It’s all about placement and working with natural hair.
 As long as the hair is healthy, perms will not cause any damage if done by an experienced hairdresser.

 What if my hair is coloured?

 There are perms to suit all hair types.
-However, if the hair is over processed, dry or damaged your stylist should help you to bring it back to optimum condition before undergoing any further treatment.
-Whatever you do don’t try and perm your hair at home, if you are too young to remember the 80’s go and find someone that does!
+However, if the hair is over-processed, dry, or damaged your stylist should help you to bring it back to the optimum condition before undergoing any further treatment.
+Whatever you don’t try and perm your hair at home, if you are too young to remember the 80s go and find someone that does!

 How long will it last?